How video advertising approaches differ between the UK and US.

-It has only been within the last 20 years that the UK has grown beyond our mere 3 TV channels and even then only one actually ran adverts.
-Now, with the growing number of channels popping up, adverts are coming at us from all angles: TV, SKY, Cable, YouTube… As we’ve become more exposed to advertising, UK advertisers have started employing humour and storytelling techniques to try and capture us Brits attention.
+It has only been within the last few decades that the UK has grown beyond our mere 3 TV channels and even then only one actually ran adverts.
+Now, with the growing number of channels popping up, adverts are coming at us from all angles: TV, Sky, Cable, YouTube… As we’ve become more exposed to advertising, UK advertisers have started employing humour and storytelling techniques to try and capture us Brits attention.
 But why?

 UK advertisers have tended to make adverts that lead people on a journey, whereas US advertisers have tended to use more aggressive techniques of getting the message across in order to be noticed.
 The “Buy Now!” approach.